codewithsneha-06/100Daysofcode-fcc/README.md

 - Day 11: Build an HTML music player
 - Day 12: Build an HTML video player
 - Day 13: Build an HTML Audio and Video player.
 - Day 14: Working with images and SVGS
+- Day 15: Build a heart icon

 Learning HTML with freeCodeCamp 💚